LuiseQuoss/ebvcube/README.md

 ## Installation

-The ebvnetcdf packages is not yet released on CRAN.
-You can install it
+You can install the ebvnetcdf packages with:
-with:

 ``` r
 #visibility needs to be set to public first!
 Does not work right now.